yugr/Implib.so/README.md

 * proper support for multi-threading
 * symbol versions are not handled at all
 * keep fast paths of shims together to reduce I$ pressure
-* support for macOS and BSDs
+* support for macOS and BSDs (actually BSDs mostly work)

 Finally, there are some minor TODOs in code.